michel1991/ocp-java-11/modulars/README.md

 The module that wants to expose one or more packages uses the exports directive.
 The requires directive is used by the module that wants to use code in another one.

-### Suppose we have a JAR file named cat-1.2.3-RC1.jar and that Automatic-Module-Name in the MANIFEST.MF is set to dog.
-What should a named module referencing this automatic module include in the module-info.java?
-*  A. requires cat;
-*  B. requires cat.RC;
-*  C. requires cat-RC;
-*  D. requires dog;
-*  E. None of the above

-Option D is correct because the Automatic-Module-Name is used when supplied.
-If it were not supplied, option A would be the answer because version information is excluded when determining the module name.

 ### You have a project that has two packages named jellyfish.sting and jellyfish.swim.
 Suppose you were tasked with modularizing the project with the requirement that both packages be available for other Java projects.
 Which statements are true about your module-info file?
 (Choose all that apply.)
 * A. You can write a combined statement: exports jellyfish.